McLennan County, Texas: Politics

-Similar to other counties in the Texas Triangle with mid-sized cities, the county has been reliably Republican for the last half-century, having last voted for a Democratic presidential candidate in 1976 when it was won by Jimmy Carter.
+Similar to other counties in the Texas Triangle with mid-sized cities, the county has been reliably Republican since the 1970s, having last voted for a Democratic presidential candidate in 1976 when it was won by Jimmy Carter.

 Several governors of Texas hailed from McLennan County: Ann Richards (1991–1995), the state's second female governor; Pat Morris Neff (1921–1925), who also served as president of Baylor University; Lawrence Sullivan Ross (1887–1891), whose family helped found Waco and who also served as the fourth president of Texas A&M University; and Richard Coke (1874–1876).